Ramadan Recipes For Delicious Iftar and Suhoor Meals

 3. Stuffed Grape Leaves (Warak Enab)

 Stuffed grape leaves maintain their status as one of the many Middle Eastern foods that people commonly prepare for Ramadan celebrations.
 The stuffing process for grape leaves involves placing rice alongside ground meat and combining herbs and spices inside the leaves before performing an airtight roll-up.
-Heat the wrapped rolls by placing them in lemon juice and olive oil mixture until they become tender.
-The small portion of these treats functions well as finger food to share.
+Heat the wrapped rolls by placing them in a lemon juice and olive oil mixture until they become tender.
+The small portion of these treats serves well as finger food to share.

 4. Kunafa